Connect to and manage Teradata in Microsoft Purview

 Driver location: Specify the path to the JDBC driver location in your machine where self-host integration runtime is running, e.g.

 D:\Drivers\Teradata.
 It's the path to valid JAR folder location.
+The value must be a valid absolute file path and does not contain space.
 Make sure the driver is accessible by the self-hosted integration runtime, learn more from prerequisites section.

 Stored procedure details: Controls the number of details imported from stored procedures: